 When you check the emails in your spam folder, you'll notice that they often include a lot of links.
 Therefore, try and reduce the number of links in your email signature.
 Having 5 links is normally not a problem.

 Keep a healthy balance of the skin and non-skin colors

 Create your own image path (URL)

 Generally, we recommend using Xink images as we secure that they will not get your email spam filtered.

-If you deal with a client that specifically whitelisted your domain, then you should use image path to your own server:
+If you deal with a client that specifically white-listed your domain, then you could try and use image path to your own server: